GeoscienceAustralia/stormwavecluster/README.md

     source('test_all.R')

-This may take awhile to run (currently the extreme value mixture model tests take tens of minutes on my machine).
+This may take awhile to run (currently the extreme value mixture model tests take tens of minutes on my machine, as do the tests of non-homogeneous-poisson process fitting).

 If you are only interested in a single piece of code in the R folder, then look their for a corresponding test script.